Bending Teichm\"uller spaces and character varieties: Introduction

-Let $Y$ be a marked Riemann surface structure on a closed oriented surface $S$ of genus $g$ at least two, and let $\QD(Y)$ be the space of the holomorphic quadratic differentials on $Y$ is a complex vector space of dimension $3g-3$.
-Then $\QD(Y)$ is identified with the space $\PP_Y$ of all $\CP^1$-structures on $Y$, and it analytically maps to the $\PSL_2\C$-character varieties $\rchi$ of $S$ via the holonomy map.
-Many interesting properties of this mapping have been discovered, and particularly the following holds. \begin{theorem}\Label{PoincareHolonomyVariety} By the holonomy map, $\PP_Y \cong \QD(Y)$ is properly and complex analytically embedded in $\rchi$. \end{theorem}
+Let $Y$ be a marked Riemann surface structure on a closed oriented surface $S$ of genus $g$ at least two.
+Let $\QD(Y)$ denote the space of the holomorphic quadratic differentials on $Y$, which is a complex vector space of dimension $3g-3$.
+Then $\QD(Y)$ is identified with the space $\PP_Y$ of all $\CP^1$-structures on $Y$, and this correspondence yields the {\it Schwarzian parameterization} of $\CP^1$-structures (see \cite{Dumas-08} for example).

-Note that, if we consider the deformation space $\PP$ of all marked $\CP^1$-structures on $S$ (without fixing a Riemann surface structure), then the holonomy map $\PP \to \rchi$ of $\CP^1$-structures is neither injective nor proper (see \cite{Hejhal-75}).
+Let be the holonomy map from the deformation space $\PP$ of all $\CP^1$-structures on $S$ to the $\PSL_2\C$-character variety $\rchi$ of $S$.
+Recall that the character variety $\rchi$ is an affine algebraic variety.
+Its smooth part has Goldman's complex symplectic structure invariant under the action of the mapping class group; see \cite{Goldman84SymplecticNatureOfFundamentalGroupsOfSurfaces}.
+Many interesting properties of this mapping, associated with the Schwarzian parametrization, have been discovered, and in particular the following holds. \begin{theorem} The restriction of the holonomy map to $\PP_Y \cong \QD(Y)$ is a proper Lagrangian complex-analytic embedding into $\rchi$. \end{theorem} The injectivity of \Cref{PoincareHolonomyVariety} is due to Poincaré \cite{Poincare884}; the properness is due to Kapovich \cite{Kapovich-95} (see \cite{Gallo-Kapovich-Marden} for the full proof; see also \cite{Dumas18HolonomyLimit, Tanigawa99}); the Lagrangian property is proven by Kawai \cite{Kawai96SymplecticNature}.
+On the other hand, the entire holonomy map $\Hol\col \PP \to \rchi$ of $\CP^1$-structures is neither injective nor proper (see \cite{Hejhal-75}).

-The injectivity of \Cref{PoincareHolonomyVariety} was proved by Poincaré \cite{Poincare884}; the proof of the properness is due to Kapovich \cite{Kapovich-95} (see \cite{Gallo-Kapovich-Marden} for the full proof; see also \cite{Dumas18HolonomyLimit, Tanigawa99}).
-We call the image of $QD(Y)$ the {\sf Poincaré holonomy variety} of $Y$.
-The holonomy varieties are associated with the Schwarzian parametrization of $\CP^1$-structures --- this parametrization is given by certain second linear ordinary differential equations on Riemann surfaces.
-In particular, the holonomy variety of $Y$ contains the Bers slice of $Y$.
+By \Cref{PoincareHolonomyVariety}, for every marked Riemann surface structure $Y$, the vector space $\QD(Y) \cong \C^{3g-3}$ is properly embedded onto a half-dimensional smooth subvariety of $\rchi$.
+We call this image, associated with the Schwarzian parametrization, the {\sf Poincaré holonomy variety} of $Y$.
+In particular, the holonomy variety of $Y$ contains the Bers slice of $Y$ as a bounded pseudo-convex domain.

+The Morgan-Shalen compactification of the character variety $\rchi$ consists of certain $\pi_1(S)$-actions of metric trees (\cite{Culler-Shalen-83, MorganShalen84}).
+Dumas investigated the asymptotic behavior of the proper mapping $\Hol \vert \PP(X)$.
+Namely, she showed that $\Hol \vert \PP(X)$ extends to the ray compactification of the vector space $\QD(X)$ almost everywhere in a natural manner.

+\begin{theorem}[Corollary E in \cite{Dumas18HolonomyLimit}]\Label{DumasHolonomyLimit} Let $q \in \QD(X) \minus \{0\}$ be a generic direction.
+Let $V$ be the vertical measured foliation of $q$, and let $\ti{V}$ be the pull-back measured foliation of $V$ to the universal cover $\ti{X}$.
+Then $\Hol(t q)$ converges to the $\pi_1(S)$-action on the metric tree dual to $\ti{V}$ as $t \to \infty$.

+Moreover, $\Hol | \PP_X$ continuously extends the full measure set of the ray-compactification boundary $\bdr \QD(X)$ to the mapping to the Morgan-Shalen boundary of $\rchi$ in a natural manner. \end{theorem}